karthiknathan06/Bloomfilter/README.md

 2. **Adding Elements:**
    - When adding an element, it is passed through multiple hash functions, each producing an index corresponding to a position in the bit array.
 The bits at these positions are set to `1`.
+   - Here input gets passed through 3 hash functions and returns 3 indices, where bits are set to 1.

      <img src="static/explain1.png" alt="Insert text1" width="400"/>